Powered by Dragonfly Energy Graphic

 Keep Batteries Away From Children

 Batteries aren’t toys.
-For the many reasons listed above and more, they can be dangerous in the hands of children who may not understand the hazards they present.
+For the many reasons listed above, they can be dangerous in the hands of children who may not understand the hazards they present.
 Keeping batteries away from kids is paramount to avoiding severe or potentially deadly accidents.

 How to Dispose of Old Lead-Acid Batteries

 Your obligation to keep battery acid from doing damage doesn’t end when you’re through using the battery.
-It’s crucial to dispose of used batteries properly to keep dangerous contaminants from entering the environment.
+Disposing used batteries properly is crucial to keeping dangerous contaminants from entering the environment.
 Leave this to the professionals.

 Many auto parts retailers and battery stores will recycle your old battery for you, often for free.
-Your town, county, or state may also have special sites or events for accepting hazardous materials like old batteries.
-In any case, the number one thing you should not do is simply throw them in with your regular trash, as easy as it may seem.
+Your town, county, or state may also have designated sites or events for accepting hazardous materials like old batteries.
+In any case, never throw lead-acid batteries away in standard trash or recycling bins.

-Here at Battle Born, we build lithium iron phosphate (LiFePO4) batteries that are lighter, can fully discharge, charge quicker, and last much much longer than the dangerous lead acid.
+At Battle Born, we build lithium iron phosphate (LiFePO4) batteries that are lighter, have a 100% depth of discharge, and last much longer than dangerous lead-acid batteries.
+Additionally, our batteries do not produce harmful vapors and can be installed in living spaces in any orientation.

 Battle Born Batteries in a compartment